AFSA is the only charitable organization whose primary mission is

 - Establishing a Fibromyalgia Tissue Donation Program for Studying Human Chronic Pain States

-- Alterations in COMT Gene Contribute to Pain Susceptibility in FMS
+- Alterations in COMT Gene Contribute to Pain Susceptibility in Fibromyalgia Syndrome

 Part 2- Comparison of large patient/control population in Mexico Versus Spain

-- CFS - Role of Sleep Disturbance and Exercise on Symptoms and Cytokine Production
+- Chronic Fatigue Syndrome - Role of Sleep Disturbance and Exercise on Symptoms and Cytokine Production

 - The Role of Inflammation for Pain in Patients with Fibromyalgia Syndrome